Keef el Amar

-Keef el Amar (Like The Moon) is Amal Hijazi's fifth studio album it has been released on March 31, 2008.
+Keef el Amar (How's the moon?) is Amal Hijazi's fifth studio album it has been released on March 31, 2008.
 The first video clip, "Ahla Ma Fel Eyyam", has been released in the same day.
 A romantic ballad song in the Egyptian dialect, the song was composed by Nour, written by Ahmed Ali Mousa and arranged by Tarek Tawakoul.